Search and Searching the Internet

 • use the right keywords for searching

-• know safe websites
+• browse safe websites

-• demonstrate basic internet search and find information
+• demonstrate basic internet search and find information.

 • Basic computer skills